NaiveShark/NaiveSharkComDoc/docs/property.rst

 .. image:: img/site/property/Cruising_speed_property.png
 Screen-shot taken at 30 jan 2015.

-Cruising speed for airliner could be measured precisely only if ``Altitude`` are fixed.
+Cruising speed for airliner could be measured precisely only if ``Altitude`` value are fixed.

 Enumerable property
 -------------------